-- 4.9 As at 31 January 2019 the Council has net debt of £581.083m; this includes total borrowing of £659.915m and investments of £78.832m. - 4.10 Investment returns are likely to remain relatively low during 2019/20 but to be on a gently rising trend over the next few years. - 4.11 Borrowing interest rates have been volatile so far in 2018/19 and have increased modestly since the summer.
-The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years.
-However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when it may not be possible to avoid new borrowing to finance capital expenditure and/or refinance maturing debt. - 4.12 There remains a cost of carry, (the difference between higher borrowing costs and lower investment returns) to any new long term borrowing that causes a temporary increase in cash balances as this position will most likely incur a revenue cost. - 4.13 The Council has examined the potential for undertaking early repayment of external PWLB or LOBO debt in order to reduce the difference between its gross and net debt positions.
-The significant difference between early redemption rates and interest rates payable on new debt means that large premiums are likely to be incurred by such action.
-This situation will be monitored in case the differential is narrowed by changes in current borrowing rates.
+- 4.9 As at 30 November 2019 the Council had net debt of £595.921m; this includes total borrowing of £665.224m and investments of £69.303m. - 4.10 Investment returns are likely to remain relatively low during 2020/21 but to be on a rising trend over the next few years. - 4.11 Borrowing interest rates were falling during the first half of 2019-20 but were then increased by HM Treasury on 9th October 2019 by 100 bps.
+The policy of avoiding new borrowing by running down spare cash balances has served the Council well over recent years.
+However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when it may not be possible to avoid new borrowing to finance capital expenditure and/or refinance maturing debt. - 4.12 There remains a cost of carry, (the difference between higher borrowing costs and lower investment returns) to any new long term borrowing that causes a temporary increase in cash balances as this position will most likely incur a revenue cost.